purlinux/pur-repo/README.md

 * /usr/repo/pur-community/
 * /usr/repo/unofficial

 If you want to add more repositories, you should also add these to the environment variable.
-Example of using environment variables for declaring your own local repositories.
+Example of using environment variables for declaring your own local repositories:

 ```sh